eth-protocol-fellows/protocol-studies/docs/contributing.md

 ### What does(n't) belong here

-The scope of this wiki is limited to technical resources of the Ethereum core protocol infrastracture.
+The scope of this wiki is limited to technical resources of the Ethereum core protocol infrastructure.
 This means its specifications, implementations, testing, research or related tooling.

-It **does not** cover onchain protocols/dapps, layer 2s/rollups or any other tools which are not dependencies of core infrastracture.
+It **does not** cover onchain protocols/dapps, layer 2s/rollups or any other tools which are not dependencies of core infrastructure.
 In other words, stuff which would be covered by EIPs, not ERCs.

 ### Structure and collaboration